IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

   title: 2.0 Developing for the IBM Streaming Analytics service
 next:
   file: python-appapi-devguide-4
-  title: 4.0 Common Streams operations
+  title: 4.0 Common Streams transforms
 ---

 Follow the steps in this tutorial to get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output to the screen.